huangwei-pku/huangwei-pku.github.io/index.md

 <br>

 <font size="4">
-I am a Professor of Economics in the National School of Development, Peking University.
-Previously, I was an Associate Professor at the same institute, and an Assistant Professor at Emory University and the National University of Singapore.
-I was also a Postdoctoral Fellow at the National Bureau of Economic Research (NBER) in 2017.
-I received my PhD in Economics from Harvard University in 2016.
+I am a Boya Young Fellow and Professor of Economics at the National School of Development (NSD), Peking University.
+I am also the Director of Undergraduate Studies at NSD, Deputy Director of the China Center for Economic Research (CCER), and Deputy Director of the Center for Healthy Aging and Development.
+I was selected into the National Youth Talent Program and serve as the Principal Investigator of a Major Project funded by the National Social Science Fund of China.
+I previously held positions at the National Bureau of Economic Research (NBER), the National University of Singapore (NUS), and Emory University.
+My research interests span labor economics, health economics, and public economics.
+I received my Ph.D. in Economics from Harvard University in 2016.
 <br>
 <br>